 In 2003, the Panthers created the “Keep Pounding Fund” which has raised more than $1.4 million for cancer research .

 After the coin toss at each Panther home game, a person who has overcome adversity is tasked with hitting a six-foot Keep Pounding drum four times to represent four quarters of play.
 These people have been anyone from military veterans to cancer patients.

 On a personal note, I would just like to explain how Sam Mills has inspired me.
 My Dad played football with Sam at Montclair, so I heard the words keep pounding a lot growing up.
 I identified with that mentality of never giving up, so it’s no shock that I became a fan of the Panthers a team that embodied that attitude.
-I want to keep pounding just like Sam did until he died in April 2005 two years after he was given his two month diagnosis.
+I want to keep pounding just like Sam did until his death in April 2005, 17 months after he was given his two month diagnosis.

 I don’t know who will win this Sunday, but I do know that the Panthers will Keep Pounding until the last whistle.

 That’s it for this post.
 Be sure to like our Facebook page and to follow us on Instagram using the icons below.